Pomfret School technology supports students that use Macs or Windows computers for the 2018-19 school year.

 If you're planning to bring a Windows computer, be sure to check with the Technology Office before you arrive to campus.
 Please note, Chromebooks or iPads are not acceptable substitutes at this time.

-Requirements.
-Make sure your laptop meets our minimum requirements: A 2014 or newer Apple MacBook (Pro, Air, or "Macbook" are all suitable that can run OSX Sierra (10.2).
+Requirements: Make sure your laptop meets our minimum requirements: A 2014 or newer Apple MacBook (Pro, Air, or "Macbook" are all suitable models).
 An internal hard drive of at least 256B and a minimum of 8GB of RAM.
 For students who expect to do a lot of photo or film editing and/or store a lot of music, we recommend more RAM and a larger internal hard drive.

-Updates.
-Install all recommended updates for your laptop *before* coming to campus.
+Update: Before coming to campus, install all recommended updates for your laptop.
 All 2014 or newer MacBooks should be capable of running the latest Mac OS High Sierra (10.13)

 Backup: Make a backup of your hard drive before you come to campus.
 Bring an external hard drive with you to campus for subsequent backups.
 Looking for a recommendation?
 This Seagate USB 3 model is an economical choice.

 Physical: Check over your laptop for any physical issues - Do all the ports work?
 Is the screen damaged?
 Will the battery hold a charge for a minimum of 4 hours?

 Protect: We strongly recommend a hard shell case to protect your laptop and a keyboard cover to protect the keys.
 Every year with have students that come in after a spill with accidental liquid damage.
 Bring along a well padded computer bag or backpack.

 Invest: AppleCare+ for Mac extends your coverage to three years from the original purchase date of your Mac and adds up to two incidents of accidental damage coverage, each subject to a service fee of $99 for screen damage or external enclosure damage, or $299 for other damage, plus applicable tax.